How To Manipulate Narcissists (10 Covert Ways To Exploit Them)

 Don’t allow that.

-If you really want a relationship with them (which you simply should not), make them agree to your conditions and promise to never violate these six boundaries.
+If you really want a relationship with them (which you ideally should not), make them agree to your conditions.

 Do not commit to anything in a rush that they want you to.
 Always say, “I need time for this.
 Let me mull it over.”